numbfall/faiz-hugo-cms/site/content/news/dastarkhuwaan-food-drive-during-covid-19-pandemic-and-ramdan-kareem.md

 ## Free roti project

-A creative way was practiced to help the underprivileged families and daily wagers during Corona pandemic!
+A creative way is practiced to help the underprivileged families and daily wagers during Corona pandemic!
 We selected some tandoors near slum areas and construction sites where we deposited sadqa and asked the tandoor owners to provide free roti and salan to any mason or needy person who comes to them.
-This project was monitored daily by our volunteers.
+This project is monitored daily by our volunteers.

 {{< facebook-post-nobutton "https://www.facebook.com/ayesha.iqbal.50115/videos/925676944553831/" "video" >}}